semente/bak/README.md

 Bak creates a backup of the current directory to one or more `DEST` in local or remote hosts.
-Backups are always encrypted and signed by GnuPG-you must have a PGP key configured for the user running `bak`.
+Backups are always encrypted and signed by GnuPG&mdash;you must have a PGP key configured for the user running `bak`.

 **Incremental backups are done by default** and are based on the last modification time of the file `.bak` (*lastfile*) located in the